Term vs Whole Life Insurance: How are They Different? (2023)

 How to convert term life to whole life insurance?

 One of the main advantages of a term life insurance plan is that it is sometimes possible to convert the policy into whole life insurance.
-The benefit converting term life insurance to whole life insurance is that you can buy affordable term life when you are younger and then upgrade to whole life insurance later in life without any new medical tests or health declarations.
+The benefit of converting term life insurance to whole life insurance is that you can buy affordable term life when you are younger and then upgrade to whole life insurance later in life without any new medical tests or health declarations.

 However, converting term life insurance into whole life insurance can only be done if you bought your term life insurance policy with an insurance provider that offers the upgrade as a benefit.
-You may also have to fulfill certain other criteria in order to change the policy such as applying for the upgrade before a specific age.
+You may also have to fulfill certain other criteria to change the policy such as applying for the upgrade before a specific age.

 A non-exhaustive list of life insurance providers in Canada that allow you to convert your term life insurance to whole life insurance can be seen below.